condorheroblog/vite-plugin-fake-server/README.md

 Type: `boolean`\
 Default: `true`

-Set Whether to display the request log on the console.
+Set whether to display the request log on the console.

 ##### timeout